How to Get a Job as a Financial Analyst

 What is the Job Like?

-There are many ways to work as a financial analyst, including for a big company or as an owner of one's own firm.
+Many financial analysts work for large firms in major financial centers, such as New York City.
 Thakor first worked as a buy-side equity analyst in the corporate world, then as a portfolio manager.
-Today she's an entrepreneur focused on teaching, writing, and speaking about personal finance.
+Today she’s an entrepreneur focused on teaching, writing and speaking about personal finance.
 As a traditional equity analyst, Thakor says about 70 percent of her day was spent on quantitative analysis and 30 percent on communicating those ideas to portfolio managers, which means communication is a key part of the job.
-"I could have done the most brilliant analysis out there, but it would be for naught if I couldn't communicate my thoughts in a manner that fit the portfolio manager's style," says Thakor.
-"Your ability to speak with management teams, front-line employees, and product-end users is every bit as important as crunch numbers in Excel," she adds.
+“I could have done the most brilliant analysis out there, but it would be for naught if I couldn’t communicate my thoughts in a manner that fit the portfolio manager’s style,” she says.
+“Your ability to speak with management teams, front-line employees, and product-end users is every bit as important as crunching numbers in Excel.”